FHFA fee starts on December 1, but rates will go up before that

 But there’s a catch: to avoid FHFA’s fee, your refinance loan needs to be closed and delivered to Fannie Mae or Freddie Mac before December 1.

-That means you need to apply 2-3 months before December 1 — which is pretty much right now.Verify your refinance eligibility (Sep 22nd, 2020)
+Homeowners who want the lowest-possible refinance rate should apply 2-3 months before December 1 — which is pretty much right now.Find and a low refinance rate now

 What is the Adverse Market Refinance Fee?